+PROFESSOR NASH.

-PROFESSOR NASH. - 412 HISTORY OF THE REFORMATION.
+412 HISTORY OF THE REFORMATION.
 An intensive study of this period, dealing with the causes of the Reformation and tracing the history of the movement in the various countries of Western Europe.
-Additional credit may be arranged for on the basis of thesis work.
 Elective, two hours.
+PROFESSOR NASH.

-PROFESSOR NASH. - 413 HISTORY OF THE DOCTRINE.
-A seminar course.
-Additional credit may be gained on the basis of thesis work.
-Prerequisite, Course 404, or its equivalent.
+413 HISTORY OF THE DOCTRINE A seminar course.
+Prerequisite, OF THE ATONEMENT.
+Course 404, or its equivalent.
+Elective, two hours.
+PROFESSOR NASH.

-Elective, two hours (one hour a week throughout the year).

-PROFESSOR NASH. - 414 THE HISTORY OF PREACHING.
+414 THE HISTORY OF PREACHING.
 A survey of the art of preaching during the Christian centuries.
 This course is open to Middlers and Seniors as well as graduate students.
 Elective, two hours, first semester.